By going vegan, you’ve already eliminated many common triggers of heartburn like meat and milk (1).

 I’ll go over a few of the most common reasons for it in this post, but if this is a serious recurring issue for you, you need to see a doctor.
 There could be an underlying condition that’s causing the problem that should be addressed.

 What Causes Acid Reflux in Vegans

-The formal disease, gastroesophageal reflux disease (GERD), is the result of having too much stomach acid (2).
+The formal disease, gastroesophageal reflux disease (GERD), is the result of your lower esophageal sphincter not being able to create a complete seal, which can allow stomach acid into your esophagus (2).

 This applies to non-vegans as well, but we’ll look at it from the perspective of a vegan.

 It can be caused by a variety of triggers, but there are 2 main reasons vegans might experience acid reflux:

 - Eating certain types of foods that trigger acid production